Taiwan to join 'democratic countries' in sanctions on Russia | Business

 - Taiwan

-Taiwan will join "democratic countries" in putting sanctions on Russia over the invasion of Ukraine, the government said on Friday, with the world's largest contract chipmaker TSMC adding it would comply with all export control rules.
+Taiwan will join "democratic countries" in imposing sanctions on Russia over the invasion of Ukraine, the government said on Friday, with the world's largest contract chipmaker TSMC saying it would comply with all export control rules.
 The crisis is being watched closely in Taiwan, which China claims as its own territory and which has faced increased military pressure from Beijing over the last two years.

 "TSMC complies with all applicable laws and regulations and is fully committed to complying with the new export control rules announced," it said in a statement.
 "The company also has a rigorous export control system in place, including a robust assessment and review process to ensure export control restrictions are followed."

 Russia is not a major market for Taiwan's goods.
 Taiwan's trade with Ukraine and Russia each accounted for less than 1% of its total, government data showed.
-The island's natural gas contract with Russia is due to expire in March and Taiwan will diversify its supplies, the economic ministry said on Thursday.
+The island has a natural gas contract with Russia which is due to expire in March and Taiwan will diversify its supplies, the economic ministry said on Thursday.

+Asked about Taiwan's sanctions, Chinese foreign ministry spokesperson Wang Wenbin said the island's government never missed an opportunity to "grab eyeballs and try to make their presence felt".
+"But this kind of trick will not prevail," he added.

-Taiwan President Tsai Ing-wen, speaking at an event in the southern city of Tainan, reiterated that Taiwan and Ukraine's situations were not the same, and that the Taiwan Strait formed a "natural barrier".
-The Taiwan military's continuous improvement in its combat power, as well as the high attention paid to the region by "friendly and allied countries" give strong confidence in maintaining security, she added.
+China is not imposing sanctions on Russia, saying sanctions have never resolved any problems.
+Taiwan President Tsai Ing-wen, speaking at an event in the southern city of Tainan, reiterated that the situations of Taiwan and Ukraine were not the same, and that the Taiwan Strait formed a "natural barrier".

+Defence Minister Chiu Kuo-cheng told reporters a working group was watching the Ukraine situation and would see if the war caused any "linkage" to China.
+Commanders and their deputies had been ordered not to leave their bases at the same time, the minister said.
+The Defence Ministry released a video set to music featuring a montage of its fighter jets, tanks, warships and soldiers training to demonstrate resolve and determination to defend Taiwan.

-"In the face of unceasing communist harassment of Taiwan, we stick fast to democracy and freedom every day," the ministry said in captions accompanying the video.
+"In the face of unceasing communist harassment of Taiwan, we stick fast to democracy and freedom every day," the ministry said in captions on the video.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)